-With a great deal of packages available, it's also worth knowing what your options are before you buy.
-So here's a brief run-down of what you can expect from installing new double glazing systems in your home.
+With plenty of packages available, it’s also worth knowing what your options are before you buy.
+So here’s a brief run-down of what you can expect from installing new double glazing systems in your home.

 Heat Insulation From Double Glazing

 Whether you have sash or casement windows, the benefits of installing double glazing are instantly recognisable in regards to the ambient temperature of your property.
 Where single glazed units will allow heat to flood out of your property, double glazing’s two-frame system creates a barrier which prevents such drastic loss.
 Translated into money saved, A-rated double glazing (the best available) can save £400 or more on your yearly bill.

 That’s a pretty good return when moving into a new family home, where savings can reach around £8,211 over a 20 year period in a semi-detached property.
 This is also calculated to save 22 tonnes of Carbon dioxide over the same period of time.
 For a more detailed estimation of what it could save on your property try out this energy saving calculator.

 Acoustic Insulation From Double Glazing

 Aside from keeping you warm in the winter, double glazing’s biggest bonus is the sound insulation that it provides.